Fuzzy dark matter dynamical friction: stalling of globular clusters induced by dynamical heatings: Demographics of GC systems

 \subsection{Bimodality in the GC radial distribution}

-The FDM signatures in the GC dynamics shown in Figure~\ref{fig8} for low $m_{22}$ values leads to the absence of significant mixing between the in-situ and ex-situ populations in the central region, as would be expected in CDM.
+The FDM signatures in the GC dynamics shown in Figure~\ref{fig8} for low $m_{22}$ values leads to very limited mixing between the in-situ and ex-situ populations in the central region, as would be expected in CDM.
 This contrasting behaviour of in-situ and ex-situ populations in CDM and FDM scenarios demonstrates a potential signature in the radial distribution of clusters in an FDM universe within the dwarf galaxy regime, as illustrated in Figure~\ref{fig9}.
 This figure shows the total GC population after 10~Gyr of evolution, artificially created in a dwarf galaxy with a mass ratio of $10^3$.
 Unlike in CDM, which shows an indiscernible mixture of populations, the distinction between in-situ and ex-situ clusters in FDM becomes increasingly clear as $m_{22}$ decreases.
 In-situ GCs occupy the central regions of the galaxy, whereas ex-situ clusters remain at larger radii.
 This absence of galactic cannibalism results, for the total population, in a bimodal radial distribution when considering low FDM particle masses ($m_{22} < 6$).
-In this regime, the dynamics imposed by the presence of a quantum core are expected to further limit mixing between the two populations, enhancing the separation and producing two distinct peaks in the distribution, with a characteristic trough marking the transition between in-situ and ex-situ clusters.
 Conversely, for higher values of $m_{22}$, the distribution becomes progressively smoother, gradually reproducing the behaviour expected in the CDM scenario, with a stronger overlap of the two populations and a disappearance of the bimodal feature.

 Thus, the presence or absence of this bimodal signature in the total GC population could serve as a sensitive indicator of the nature of DM.
 The ongoing Euclid mission will be able to provide the projected spatial distribution of GCs across its unprecedented coverage of galaxies, spanning stellar masses from $10^{9}$ M$_\odot$ (dwarfs) to $10^{12}$ M$_\odot$ (MW-like systems) in the nearby Universe ($< 100$~Mpc), by detecting half a million extragalactic GCs \citep{2021sf2a.conf..447L,Voggel25}.
 In the dwarf regime, the Euclid early release observations of the Perseus galaxy cluster have already enabled the successful detection of 11370 candidate GCs \citep{2025arXiv250316367S}, associated with more than 1000 dwarf galaxies with stellar masses between $10^6$ and $10^{10}$ M$_\odot$ \citep{2025A&A...697A..12M}.
 More statistics across the full stellar mass range of dwarfs with the upcoming Euclid DR1 in autumn 2026 could be sufficient to investigate this signature.
 However, this signature still needs to be confirmed by taking into account hierarchical assembly with mass loss including contributions from stellar evolution, two-body relaxation, and tidal shocks but also and more realistic initial conditions for GCs, as in \cite{Boldrini25}.